-Don't Assume That We Broke Up Because Of My Partner's Transition
+Don't Assume That You Know Why We Broke Up

 The day I had to tell my parents we had broken up, I was sitting in a vacation home in Wales, struggling to keep my mind off the fact that a year earlier, we had been here together.
 We’d stayed in the same room, in two single beds across from each other.
 The little annex, down a long winding drive which crossed cattle grids and slipped away into fields, felt smaller now.

 It was because of the quiet that I felt I had to tell them what had happened: to siphon off my secrets so they could stop flooding my thoughts and my stomach.
 I admit part of the tension came from fear of their reaction.
 Still, I told them: that we had broken up two weeks ago, and that almost three years into our six-year relationship, you’d said you might be transgender — a “might be” that we had explored together until now.